 Professional Ethics and Standards in Sport and Exercise Psychology

-Dr. Ed Etzel, Professor in the Department of Sport Sciences at WVU and a Certified Consultant (CC-AASP), will be the featured instructor.
-While the offering will be predominently online, there will be 10 hours of in-person, required instruction held at the conference site just prior to AASP's 2017 Annual Meeting in Orlando (October 17-18, 2017).
+Dr. Brandonn Harris, Program Director and Associate Professor of Sport and Exercise Psychology at Georgia Southern University and a Certified Mental Performance Consultant (CMPC®), will be the featured instructor.
 A final online exam will end the course.
 Tuition for the course is $995.

 - Introduction to ethics